sense-i-co/docs/docs/INSTCONF.md

 This document details the procedures needed to access the different **Sense-i software applications**, and step-by-step guidelines to **configure specific database connections**.

-Once the Sense-i Launcher is open, access the **Menu** by selecting the menu icon near the top left corner of the application.
+Once the Sense-i Launcher is open, access the **Menu** by selecting the menu icon near the top-left corner of the application.

 ![](../static/img/docs/LAUNCH/menuIcon.png)